Bubobubobubobubo/sardine/docs/reference.md

 .md-typeset__table table:not([class]) td,
 .md-typeset__table table:not([class]) th {
     padding: 9px;
+    min-width: 100%;
 }

 /* light mode alternating table bg colors */ .md-typeset__table tr:nth-child(2n) {
     background-color: #f8f8f8;
+    min-width: 100%;
 }

 /* dark mode alternating table bg colors */ [data-md-color-scheme="slate"] .md-typeset__table tr:nth-child(2n) {
     background-color: hsla(var(--md-hue),25%,25%,1)
+    min-width: 100%;
 }
 </style>

-## Sardine Library

-**Sardine** is still in an early stage of development.
-The library is still in an unstable state.
-The reference will be included after the first stable release.
-Please refer to the **Sardinopedia** (code examples) or to the **Tutorial** section (long-form article) to learn more about **Sardine** and its usage.

 ## SuperDirt

 **SuperDirt** documentation is rather scarce and most of it needs to be inferred by looking at the source code.
-However, the behavior of most parameters is well known -- usually from experience -- by live coders using it.
+However, the behavior of most parameters is well known -- usually from experience -- by live coders.
 Moreover, **SuperDirt** can be customised freely to add custom effects and synthesizers.
 I'm working hard on gathering information about each and every parameter I can find :) Some of them are rather arcane.
 They are probably not meant to be used directly.
 Keep in mind that not all of them are useful and that you will likely find better options by building your own environment.

 ### Sampling